Hong Kong's pro-democracy activist Joshua Wong barred from election | DW | 29.10.2019

 Wong is currently on bail after being charged with inciting and participating in an unauthorized assembly outside police headquarters on June 21.

-Hong Kong has been rocked by mass demonstrations over the past couple of months.
+Hong Kong has been rocked by mass demonstrations over the past several months.
 The unrest was triggered by proposed extradition legislation that would have allowed Hong Kongers on trial to be extradited to places including mainland China.

 The protests, which forced the Hong Kong government to withdraw the bill, have since morphed into a wider movement calling for democratic reforms in the Chinese special administrative region.

+Hong Kong Chief Executive Carrie Lam has ruled out finding a political resolution before ending protest violence

-In more than three months of unrest, the protesters have attacked the legislature and Beijing's main Liaison Office, occupied the airport, thrown petrol bombs at police, vandalized metro stations and set street fires.
+In more than three months of unrest, the protesters have attacked the legislature and Beijing's main Liaison Office, occupied the airport, thrown petrol bombs at police, vandalized metro stations and set fires on the streets.

+Hong Kong Chief Executive Carrie Lam has ruled out finding a political resolution before ending protest violence.
+Lam has also warned that the city is at risk of falling into a recession as the protests hit sectors like tourism and retail particularly hard.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.